interaktivarum/rfid2server/README.md

 # nfc2server

-nfc2server listens for nfc sensor data and sends a server message when new data is received.
+nfc2server detects NFC/RFID tags and sends server requests on when a new tag is detected or removed.

 ##Hardware